FilicMia/Web-Programming/README.md

 Application development is separated into 2 parts:<br />
 Client side development: <br />

-	1. The frame and organization of the site <br />
+	1. The frame and organization of the site
-	2. Static page HTML/CSS <br />
+	2. Static page HTML/CSS
-	3. Interaction using JavaScript<br />
+	3. Interaction using JavaScript

 Server side development:<br />